 You can see our post here to know the difference between wet fly vs dry fly.

 Caddis are generally a good bet if you’re not sure what the fish are feeding on.
 Maybe you’re in a new fishing spot, or you’re just not sure what’s hatching right now.

-Hopefully, this article on the best flies for trout will make filling your box much easier for you.
-Whether you’re traveling out of town and hitting some major trout fly fishing spots or you’re just fishing in your local pond or river, these suggestions should make sure you have the best fishing experience possible.
+We hope that this guide will simplify the task of filling your fly box.
+Whether you’re traveling to renowned trout fly fishing spots or just fishing in your local pond or river, these suggestions should ensure you have the best possible fishing experience.

-With our recommendations for the top dry flies, streamers, and nymphs, you should be all set to hook some whoppers and come home with an impressive catch.
-We want to know what your ultimate fly for trout fishing is – tell us in below in the comments section!
+With our recommendations for the top dry flies, streamers, and nymphs, you should be well-equipped to hook some sizable trout and return home with an impressive haul.
+We’d love to hear about your ultimate fly for trout fishing – share your experiences in the comments section below!